KarchinLab/bigmhc/README.md

 pip install git+https://github.com/karchinlab/bigmhc.git
 ```

-This will install of the required dependencies.
+This will take a few minutes and will install all of the required dependencies.

 ### Environment and Dependencies